 The Colors of Marbling to make Halloween’s Halloween Surprise Bundt Cake

 Prior to adding the batter, I coated the bundt pan with bake spray that is nonstick.

-When I gave the pan a one-second tap at the counter and then placed it into the 350 degree F baking pan for about 55 mins.
-After removing this cake out of the oven, placed an ice cube into the middle section to ensure that it was clear.
+When I gave the pan a one-second tap at the counter and then placed it into the 350-degree F baking pan for about 55 mins.
+After removing this cake from the oven, placed an ice cube into the middle section to ensure that it was clear.
 Let the cake sit on the wire rack for around 10 minutes, then I flipped it on the rack and let it cool completely.

 Frosting and decorating the Halloween Surprise Bundt Cake

 To create the frosting for this Halloween Surprise Bundt Cake, I began by mixing the Vanilla extract with cream cheese and cream until it became smooth.
 After that, I added confectioners’ sugar, and then beat the frosting to ensure it became smooth and smooth.
 That’s it!

 I poured frosting with cream cheese over the cake’s top bundt cake and allowed it to run down the sides of the cake a little.
 After that, I added some Halloween sprinkles to the topping of the cake.
 In the end, I placed half-candy pumpkins on the cake’s top.

 I thought to myself, it was a good thing that the cake looked just like it did on the interior as on the exterior, the cake would be fantastic.